Prior Scientific: Post-war

-1970 - present day
+1970-2000

-In 1978 W.R.Prior & Co.Ltd. was acquired by The Gwyndann Group of Companies and the name of the company was changed in 1979 to that of Prior Scientific Instruments Ltd.
+In 1978, W. R. Prior & Co.Ltd. was acquired by The Gwyndann Group of Companies.
+The company name was changed in 1979 to Prior Scientific Instruments Ltd. (Prior).

+Throughout the 1970s, Prior continued to launch new microscope models, including the Priorlux laboratory microscope in 1970 and the Student 400 series, designed for young scientists, in 1975.

-In 1981 Prior Scientific Instruments Ltd. merged with James Swift and Son Ltd. James Swift & Son was founded in 1854 producing student and research polarising microscopes.
-The Swift Point Counter complimented the polarising microscope range and was sold worldwide.
-The James Swift factory was initially at Basingstoke, Hants. this was closed after a year and the company joined Prior Scientific Instruments at London Road, Bishop's Stortford.
+In 1981, Prior Scientific Instruments Ltd. merged with James Swift and Son Ltd. James Swift & Son was founded in 1854, producing student and research polarising microscopes.
+The Swift Point Counter complemented the polarising microscope range and was sold worldwide.
+The James Swift factory was initially at Basingstoke, Hants.
+It was closed after a year and the company joined Prior Scientific Instruments at London Road, Bishop's Stortford.

-In 1981 Prior launched a modular series of stereomicroscopes-the S2000 series.
+Also in 1981, Prior launched a modular series of stereomicroscopes: the S2000 series.
 The intention was that this instrument would replace and upgrade the Stereomaster microscope.
-The design had been based on that of an operating microscope featuring a long working distance, it also had a tumbler rotating magnification system and a common objective.
+The design had been based on that of an operating microscope featuring a long working distance.
+It also had a tumbler rotating magnification system and a common objective.
 The design was a complete deviation from that of the previous Prior Greenough type microscope.

+In 1984, Prior collaborated with British Telecom to produce the first hand-held fibre optic inspection microscope.
+Prior then embarked on further development of fibre optic inspection systems for other customers, including automated production systems with integrated image analysis.

+In 1987, Prior started the development of an automated high speed XY microscope stage for the Milk Marketing Board.
+This stage was used in the screening of bacteria in milk samples.
+Prior soon identified the wider market potential of the automated microscope stage and embarked on the development of motorised systems for light microscope applications.

-Fire at the Bishop Stortford factory in 1988 meant the company had to relocate to its present site in Fulbourn, Cambridge, England, offering precision mechanical engineering, optics, electronics and precision assembly.
+Fire at the Bishop's Stortford factory in 1988 meant the company had to relocate to its present site in Fulbourn, Cambridge, England, offering precision mechanical engineering, optics, electronics and precision assembly.

+Expanding its operations further, the company opened a new office in 1991, Prior Scientific Inc, based in Rockland near Boston, USA.